kekyo/child-locator/README.md

 - The hook uses multiple observers (MutationObserver, ResizeObserver, IntersectionObserver) for comprehensive monitoring
 - Detection callbacks are debounced to prevent excessive calls
 - Observers are automatically cleaned up when the component unmounts or when disabled
+- Components are tracked efficiently using internal WeakMap-based storage

 ----